 daemonset.extensions/kube-flannel-ds-s390x created

-[root@kubernetes-master ~]# kubectl get nodes8.
-Join all worker nodes with kubernetes master node
+[root@kubernetes-master ~]# kubectl get nodes

 NAME STATUS ROLES AGE VERSION